 This one might seem a little unorthodox, but the number of times I’ve been thankful for tweezers while hiking is innumerable.

 If you’re planning on doing more than pulling off the highway for a 50-foot walk to a viewpoint, you’ll want to bring a pair of tweezers.
 It’s easy to get a sliver while climbing a wooden staircase or exploring the forest.
 What’s not easy is getting that sliver out.
 You don’t want to be digging it out with a sharp rock (been there, it’s not fun).

 The Okanagan is also a hotspot for ticks in the summer and there are many areas where it’s easy to pick them up.
 It’s essential to remove them right away, so many sure to pack your tweezers.

 Hiking in the sweltering heat can really wear you down.
 Make sure to bring healthy snacks like peas, granola bars, and nutty cookies to refresh you; it’s also a great excuse to take a break in the shade.

 Don’t bring things like sandwiches or wraps as they often go soggy in the heat.
 If you bring fruit, make sure to put it in containers so that it doesn’t get squished.

 7. Safety equipment

-No matter where you explore, it’s important to pack first aid equipment in case you hurt yourself.
+No matter where you explore, it’s important to pack first aid equipment.
 With so many natural places to explore on your own in the Okanagan, the possibility of twisting an ankle, developing a blister, or worse is very real.
 The one time I didn’t carry a first aid kit we needed it!
 My feet swelled up and almost started to bleed — a simple bandage would have made a world of a difference on that adventure.
 Do yourself a favour and carry a small first aid pack on every hike.

-Follow this Okanagan hiking packing list and you’re sure to have a great time out there.
-Let me know if there’s anything you wouldn’t leave the house without!
+If you follow this Okanagan hiking packing list, you’re sure to have a great time out there in the hot sun!
+Happy exploring!